AdamQuantum/NVIDIA-Developer-Contest-2024/README.md

 For other operating systems, refer to the FFmpeg installation guide.

-## License

-All rights reserved.

-This code is proprietary and intended for personal or organizational use only.
-No part of this project may be reproduced, distributed, or transmitted in any form or by any means, without the prior written permission of the author.

-For inquiries about usage rights, please contact: adam.martin@email.com.

 Contact

 For any questions or support, please contact:
 	•	Email: adam.martin@email.com
 	•	GitHub: https://github.com/AdamQuantum

+## License

+This software and associated documentation files (the "Software") are proprietary and may not be used, copied, modified, merged, published, distributed, sublicensed, or sold without prior written permission from the copyright holder.

+For inquiries about permissions or licensing, please contact adam.martin@email.com

 Copyright © 2024 Adam Martin.
 All rights reserved.